 Baking the Loaf

-- Pour about 2 cups of water into the preheated metal dish and quickly shut the door.
-The water turns into steam, which creates a hearty crust on the loaf.
+- Put the loaf on the middle shelf of the oven.
+Pour about 2 cups of water into the preheated metal dish and quickly shut the door.
+The water turns into steam, which creates a crunchy crust.

 - Bake at 450°F for 20 minutes.
 Remove the steam pan and bake for 18-20 minutes longer.
 Cover it with aluminum foil if it's getting dark.
 The bread is done cooking when it has an internal temperature of 190-200°F.

 - Immediately brush the loaf with butter and let it cool on a wire rack until it's fully cooled, at least 1 hour.

 - Always use bread flour, not all-purpose.
 This kind of flour produces a good rise, high rise, and chewy texture.

 - Don't skimp on the kneading.
 It takes time to build up the proper gluten structure, which is essential.